olamideforreal/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-more singly linked list in C
+More singly linked list in C